skimpa/hacking/README.md

 	$ ./a.out

-Once running, break the process using /<ctrl/>c
+Once running, break the process using.

+	ctrl-c

 -------------------------------------